HOME Back

 HOME > Japan’s Local Treasures > Shinagawa's Art Island

-Located between the river and canal in Shinagawa City, Tokyo, Tennōzu Isle is a small island and former Edo-era fort, which was redeveloped during the second half of the 1980s to become an ‘Art City’.
+Located between the river and canal in Shinagawa City, Tokyo, Tennozu Isle is a small island and former Edo-era fort that was redeveloped during the second half of the 1980s to become an “Art City.”

-Artworks, including bold murals, sculptures and contemporary street furniture, are scattered throughout the 200,000sqm island, from the stylish waterfront to the former warehouses that have been converted into fashionable cafés, shops, and restaurants.
-Spotting the works is like playing a game of hide and seek.
+Artworks, including bold murals, sculptures, and contemporary street furniture, are scattered throughout the 200,000-square-meter island, from the stylish waterfront to the former warehouses that have been converted into fashionable cafés, shops, and restaurants.
+Spotting the works is like playing a game of hide-and-seek.

-A must-visit destination for creatives, Tennōzu Isle is also home to Japan’s biggest gallery complex, TERRADA ART COMPLEX, exquisite art supplies ‘laboratory’ PIGMENT TOKYO, and an art collectors' museum, WHAT MUSEUM.
-Look out too for WHAT CAFE, a new, 800sqm gallery-café promoting art and culture, where visitors can encounter contemporary artworks by up-and-coming artists.
-With its rolling programme of exhibitions, WHAT CAFE aims to open up contemporary art to a new fanbase.
-Artworks are available for purchase, while the café space offers light meals - such as curry rice, pasta, pizza and desserts - and drinks, including barista coffee.
+A must-visit destination for creatives, Tennozu Isle is also home to one of Japan’s biggest gallery complexes, TERRADA ART COMPLEX, exquisite art supplies “laboratory” PIGMENT TOKYO, and an art collectors' museum, WHAT MUSEUM.
+Look out too for WHAT CAFE, a new 800-square-meter gallery-café promoting art and culture where visitors can encounter contemporary artworks by up-and-coming artists.
+With its rolling program of exhibitions, WHAT CAFE aims to open up contemporary art to a new fanbase.
+Artworks are available for purchase, while the café space offers light meals, such as curry rice, pasta, pizza, and desserts, and drinks, including barista coffee.

 How to get there